CSI effect

-The CSI effect is any of several ways in which the exaggerated portrayal of forensic science on crime television shows such as CSI: Crime Scene Investigation influences public perception.
+The CSI effect is a supposed shift in the attitudes of jurors due to the exaggerated portrayal of forensic science on television shows such as CSI: Crime Scene Investigation, which premiered in 2000.
+Jurors may expect large amounts of forensic evidence (such as fingerprinting and DNA analysis) in criminal trials, raising the effective standard of proof for prosecutors.
 The term was first reported in a 2004 USA Today article describing the effect being made on trial jurors by television programs featuring forensic science.

-It most often refers to the belief that jurors have come to demand more forensic evidence in criminal trials, thereby raising the effective standard of proof for prosecutors.
 While this belief is widely held among American legal professionals, some studies have suggested that crime shows are unlikely to cause such an effect, although frequent CSI viewers may place a lower value on circumstantial evidence.
 As technology improves and becomes more prevalent throughout society, people may also develop higher expectations for the capabilities of forensic technology.
+The CSI effect has also re-popularized the forensic sector of the criminal justice system in the media and academia.

 Background

 The CSI effect is named for CSI: Crime Scene Investigation, a television program which first aired in 2000.
-In CSI, a fictional team of "crime scene investigators" ("CSI's") solve murders in the Las Vegas metropolitan area.
+In CSI, a fictional team of "crime scene investigators" ("CSIs") solve murders in the Las Vegas metropolitan area.
 In each episode, the discovery of a human corpse leads to a criminal investigation by members of the team, who gather and analyze forensic evidence, question witnesses, and apprehend suspects.

 The fictional show's popularity led to three spin-offs: CSI: Miami, which debuted in 2002, CSI: NY, first aired in 2004, and CSI: Cyber, which premiered in 2015.
+In 2021, a new spinoff aired, CSI: Vegas, which brought back William Petersen and Jorja Fox, replaying their original roles as Gil Grissom and Sara Sidle, respectively.